chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 #### TypeScript and Ember.js

 As we began actively adopting TypeScript in our Ember.js app [at Olo](#current), we very soon ran into the limitations of the existing support.
-Integration with Ember’s <abbr>CLI</abbr> tooling was limited; the type definitions were a mix of incomplete, unhelpful, and outright wrong; there was little information about how to use TypeScript *effectively* with Ember; and, worst of all, no one was actively contributing to fill these gaps—much less leading.
+Integration with Ember’s CLI tooling was limited; the type definitions were a mix of incomplete, unhelpful, and outright wrong; there was little information about how to use TypeScript *effectively* with Ember; and, worst of all, no one was actively contributing to fill these gaps—much less leading.

+*[CLI]: command line interface

-In March 2017, I began working on the <abbr>CLI</abbr> tooling and the type definitions for the Ember ecosystem.
+In March 2017, I began working on the CLI tooling and the type definitions for the Ember ecosystem.
 Once I began leading the effort, several others began contributing actively; in early 2018 we formed a small team working on shepherding Ember and TypeScript integration forward.
 Over the rest of 2017 and 2018, I have taught and written extensively on using TypeScript effectively with Ember.
 Our small team’s efforts have made TypeScript both viable and increasingly mainstream as a choice for Ember apps and addons.

 #### True Myth

 In the **fall of 2017**, I developed [True Myth][tm]: a **TypeScript**-targeted library with `Maybe` and `Result` types.
-Several existing libraries in the space work excellently but had a number of downsides, including second-class support for TypeScript, runtime overhead, and <abbr>API</abbr>s designed to mirror Haskell or Scala rather than idiomatic JavaScript.
+Several existing libraries in the space work excellently but had a number of downsides, including second-class support for TypeScript, runtime overhead, and an API designed to mirror Haskell or Scala rather than idiomatic JavaScript.
 True Myth was my attempt to fill that gap.
-It takes advantage of TypeScript to supply **idiomatic JavaScript <abbr>API</abbr>s** with **zero runtime overhead** (beyond the inherent cost of the container types themselves).
+It takes advantage of TypeScript to supply an **idiomatic JavaScript API** with **zero runtime overhead** (beyond the inherent cost of the container types themselves).

 [tm]: https://github.com/chriskrycho/true-myth
+*[API]: application programming interface

 True Myth is largely [complete][stable-libraries], with a full set of features and [extensive documentation][tm-docs].
 I continue to maintain and expand the library with additional helpers and tooling as TypeScript has supported more capabilities.
 I have also supported [early efforts to translate the library to C^♯^][tm-C#].